-Physical Education Teacher Licensure
+Physical Education Bachelor's Degree

 The teacher certification concentration prepares students for careers as licensed physical education teachers for children and youth (kindergarten through grade 12).
 This professional program requires a 2.75 cumulative GPA.
 Teacher candidates learn to teach within a series of in-depth field experiences.
 The teacher education curriculum is accredited by the Society of Health and Physical Educators (SHAPE America) and the Council for the Accreditation of Educator Preparation (CAEP).